ocignis/tradezap/README.md

 ## Usage

-- In file `tradezap.config.ts` define which trading data you want
+- Define which trading data you want in `tradezap.config.ts` file
 - Run `bunx tradezap`
 - Trading data are ready to use 📈